-The federal funding target amounts used to fiscally balance the FY 2015-2018 STIP, based upon projected estimated apportionments of category-by-category federal funding expectations of total federal-aid dollars available during Fiscal Years 2015 through 2018, is anticipated to be approximately \$2.5 billion.
-Adding the carry-over federal funding from FY 2014, the total revenue expectation that supports projects in this edition of the STIP is approximately \$3.3 billion.
-The total of the scheduled federal-aid funding obligations for the FY 2015-2018 STIP is approximately \$3.4 billion.
-The ratio of the scheduled federal-aid obligations to the scheduled federal-aid apportionments is 1.02 for the planned projects listed in the FY 2015-2018 STIP.
-Thus, the FY 2015-2018 STIP is fiscally constrained.
+The federal funding target amounts used to fiscally balance the FY 2017-2020 STIP, based upon projected estimated apportionments of category-by-category federal funding expectations of total federal-aid dollars available during Fiscal Years 2017 through 2020, is anticipated to be approximately \$2.77 billion.
+Adding the carry-over federal funding from FY 2016, the total revenue expectation that supports projects in this edition of the STIP is approximately \$3.35 billion.
+The total of the scheduled federal-aid funding obligations for the FY 2017-2020 STIP is approximately \$3.37 billion.
+The ratio of the scheduled federal-aid obligations to the scheduled federal-aid apportionments is 1.01 for the planned projects listed in the FY 2017-2020 STIP.
+Thus, the FY 2017-2020 STIP is fiscally constrained.

-It is possible that the final federal appropriation for any given year may change these estimates slightly, but these changes should not substantially alter the ability of the Cabinet to deliver planned federal-aid highway projects.
-For the planned obligations scheduled in FY 2018, only the GARVEE bond debt service payments, MPO dedicated STP, Eastern Federal Lands, and the \$50 million of IM funding for the Louisville Bridges design/build awarded project are listed as planned obligations.
-Everything else scheduled in FY 2018 are shown as an "Illustrative Project" in the event that additional federal-aid highway funding becomes available beyond the anticipated planned apportionments.
-In addition, end of fiscal year "fiscal constraint" recalculations are conducted within each of the STIP funding programs to compare the federal funding obligations to the planned obligations for the current fiscal year, to assure that the federal program is "fiscally-constrained."
+It is possible that the final federal appropriation for any given year may change these estimates slightly, but these changes should not substantially alter the ability of the KYTC to deliver planned federal-aid highway projects.
+The anticipated apportionments scheduled in FY 2020, have been reduced by \$128 million as per the projected Congressional rescissions outlined in the FAST Act for FY 2020.
+As to planned obligations, the listing of project phases contains some construction phases listed as an "Illustrative Project" in the event that additional federal-aid highway funding becomes available beyond the anticipated planned apportionments.
+Those projects may be moved into the fiscal constraint calculation in accordance with the process of the KYTC receiving new additional federal-aid highway funding.
+In August prior to the end of the federal-aid highway funding fiscal year, the KYTC conducts a "fiscal constraint" recalculation overview within each of the STIP funding programs to compare the federal funding obligations to the planned obligations for the current fiscal year, to assure that the federal program is "fiscally-constrained."

-It is important to note that Kentucky oftentimes utilizes federal prefinancing provisions in programming federal funding through FHWA, defined as Advance Construction (AC).
-The federal prefinancing AC process is defined as "Advance Construction of Federal-aid Projects," whereby the state may request and receive approval to construct federal-aid projects in advance of the obligation of current apportionments and obligation authority of federal-aid highway funds.
-By using the AC funding mechanism, Kentucky has maximized its ability to return federal dollars to the state more quickly, while at the same time accelerating many federal highway projects.
+It is important to note that Kentucky oftentimes utilizes federal pre-financing provisions in programming federal funding through FHWA, defined as "Advance Construction" (AC).
+The federal pre-financing AC process is defined as "Advance Construction of Federal-aid Projects," whereby the state may request and receive approval from FHWA that the requested project phase meets federal-aid regulations as being eligible for federal-aid funding for reimbursement of project expenditures, but the state elects to defer the use of the current available federal-aid apportionments and obligation authority to a future time period based upon actual project expenditures.
+By using the AC funding mechanism, this provides Kentucky the ability to maximize the use of federal-aid funding, while at the same time accelerating many federal highway projects.

-The KYTC's Cash Flow Management Process for using the federal AC prefinancing process outlines that the KYTC keep the federal-aid highway program "Earned Unbilled" to less than \$50 million.
-The "Earned Unbilled" federal-aid highway funding amount is the amount of state dollars that have been used to pay expenditures on a federal AC prefinanced project that eventually will be converted to current federal-aid highway funding and then a request will be sent to FHWA for reimbursement of eligible project expenditures.
-Kentucky's current AC total is approximately \$155 million, and the current "Earned Unbilled" total for those projects, is under \$10 million.
+The KYTC's Cash Flow Management Process for using the federal AC pre-financing process outlines that the goal of KYTC is keep the federal-aid highway program "Earned Unbilled" to less than \$50 million.
+The "Earned Unbilled" federal-aid highway funding amount is the amount of state dollars that have been used to pay expenditures on federal AC pre-financed project phases that eventually will be converted to current federal-aid highway funding apportionments and obligation authority, and then a request will be sent to FHWA for reimbursement of eligible project expenditures.
+Kentucky's current AC total is approximately \$274 million, and the current "Earned Unbilled" total for those projects, is under \$30 million.